Careers at Pollinator Partnership

 Principal Responsibilities and Tasks:

-The Conservation Program Associate is responsible for the following duties and others as assigned:
+The Western Regional Partner Biologist is responsible for the following duties and others as assigned:

-• Gain familiarity with, and provide support to, P2 conservation programs and resources.
+• Gain familiarity and expertise with Western specific NRCS conservation programs and procedures

-• Utilize existing P2 program contacts and help develop new relationships with stakeholders in support of P2’s various conservation programs.
+• Utilize existing P2 program contacts and develop new relationships with stakeholders in the region

 Required Knowledge, Skills, and Abilities:

-The Conservation Program Associate should possess the following minimum qualifications:
+The Western Regional Partner Biologist should possess the following minimum qualifications:

 • Ability to work independently with little supervision and with diverse clientele.
 Must be a motivated self-starter with strong interpersonal skills.

-• Knowledge of the ecology of bees, butterflies, and other pollinators.
+• Knowledge of the ecology of bees, butterflies, other pollinators, and natural enemies of crop pests, and the importance of their habitats for other wildlife

-• Valid driver’s license required; occasional use of personal vehicle required with a mileage reimbursement provided.
+• Valid driver’s license required; use of personal vehicle required with a mileage reimbursement provided

 Schedule, Compensation, and Benefits: Full-time, salaried, exempt position, scheduled to work ~40 hours/week with some scheduling flexibility.
-Beginning salary range $46,000-$50,000, commensurate with experience.
-All approved travel and authorized project related purchases at cost will be reimbursed.
-This position includes a generous benefits package: twelve paid holidays, paid time off, fully paid health, vision, life, and dental insurance, option to participate in a retirement program, and a flexible work environment.
+Beginning salary range $50,000-60,000, commensurate with experience.
+Travel, lodging, mileage, and per diem expenses will be reimbursed, but are not to exceed a set amount.
+This position includes a generous benefits package: twelve paid holidays, paid time off, paid health, vision, life, and dental insurance, option to participate in a retirement program, and a flexible work environment.

 Terms: Pollinator Partnership is an at-will employer.
 Nothing in this job description restricts management’s right to assign or reassign duties and responsibilities to this job at any time.
 In compliance with federal law, all persons hired will be required to verify identity and eligibility to work in the United States and to complete the required employment eligibility verification form upon hire.